fbpx

 Step 1: Fertility Testing and Assessment

 First, you will meet with your CCRM doctor to discuss your medical history, needs and expectations.
 On the third day of your period, you will have blood work to assess hormonal function.
-The results of the testing will help to provide us a picture of your current fertility status (“ovarian reserve”) and a vaginal ultrasound is performed to make sure that there are no structural abnormalities and to let us know how many eggs we may be able to retrieve.
+The results of the fertility testing will help to provide us a picture of your current fertility status (“ovarian reserve”) and a vaginal ultrasound is performed to make sure that there are no structural abnormalities and to let us know how many eggs we may be able to retrieve.
 The results of these tests will allow your fertility doctor to assess your current fertility potential and to develop your personalized treatment plan.

 Step 2: Ovarian Stimulation

 Next, you will give yourself hormone injections to stimulate your ovaries to produce as many eggs as possible (the number should be reflected by your initial ultrasound evaluation).
-During this process, you will need to come to our office every few days to receive regular monitoring (ultrasound and blood work) to assess your response to the medications and to see if doses need adjusting.
+During the ovarian stimulation process, you will need to come to our office every few days to receive regular monitoring (ultrasound and blood work) to assess your response to the medications and to see if doses need adjusting.
 When your eggs have matured, your doctor will inform you that it is time to trigger the final stage of maturation and start the ovulation process (the release of your eggs) using a different injectable medication, which is referred to as “the trigger shot.”

 During the ovarian stimulation process, you will need to avoid any exercise that is jarring to your pelvis in order to protect your ovaries, which will increase in size as the follicles (cysts that contain the eggs) also grow, as well as avoid consuming alcohol, caffeine, medications and many herbal supplements.
 Your doctor or nurse will discuss what medications and levels of activity are safe for you to take during stimulation.